ehblh/redirect-ytb/README.md

 # Redirect YTB

-A Chrome extension to redirect Youtube watch view page to an ad-free site.
+A Chrome extension to redirect Youtube video page to an ad-free site.